dlarrick/gas-meter-reader/README.md

 I attached a 4-port USB hub and the camera to a stick of wood suspended from a ceiling joist in the basement.
 So the whole thing is low (USB) voltage and does not actually touch the meter in any way.

+# data errors
+Anecdotally, the occasional errors seem to be down to the size & position of the detected circles.
+So, do some things to combat:
+1. Take a number of consecutive frames prior to analysis (5)
+1. Compute the median of the x, y, and radius values of detected circles
+1. Use that center & radius for analysis of all frames
+1. Take the median of each digit (and the fraction) as computed for each frame